Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-instances.rst

 a reference to the deployed smart contract module and the name of the init function to use for instantiation.

-The transaction can also include an amount of GTU, which is added to the balance of the smart contract instance.
+The transaction can also include an amount of CCD, which is added to the balance of the smart contract instance.
 A parameter to the function is supplied as part of the transaction in the form of an array of bytes.